-With over 21 miles of gorgeous white sand and family-friendly beaches, it’s no real surprise that Port St. Lucie is one of the most popular tourist vacation destinations in the United States.
-There are 30 public access beaches in or near Port St. Lucie that are perfect for swimming, surfing, snorkeling or just relaxing.
+With over 21 miles of gorgeous white sand and family-friendly beaches, it’s no real surprise that St. Lucie County is one of the most popular tourist vacation destinations in the United States.
+There are 30 public access beaches near Port St. Lucie that are perfect for swimming, surfing, snorkeling or just relaxing.
 The area hosts a number of natural areas with boating, fishing, hiking and other watersport activities.
 If you’re deciding on which beach to visit, see the list below for a detailed breakdown of each of the beaches:

 (Click here for the St. Lucie County Interactive Parks and Preserves Guide)

 (Looking to ride Horseback on the beach?
 Check out the Beach Tours here!)